glaubermagal/doc-api/source/includes/api/_application.md

 details of [what is an application](reference.html#what-is-an-application) and [application ownership](reference.html#application-ownership) before proceeding.

-Creating an application is done using a POST request and passing the relevant data as body files.
-The supported body fields are as defined on the [application reference](reference.html#application-reference) section, but the minimum field list you must specify for any application is:
+Creating an application is done using a POST request and passing the relevant data as body fields.
+The supported body fields are as defined on the [application reference](reference.html#application-reference) section, but the minimum value you need to provide is the `name`.

-- `name`
+Unless specified otherwise, an application owned by the user who created it.
+If you have the `ADMIN` user role, you can specify the id of the user who will own the application through the `user` body field.
+You can alternatively use the `organization` body field to specify the id of the organization that will own the application - you can only do so if you have the `ADMIN` user role, or own that organization.

-- `user` or `organization`
+Any logged in user can create an application.

 A successful application creation request will return a 200 HTTP code, and the application details as stored on the RW API.
 Pay special attention to the `id`, as it will allow you